blindpentester/bash_profile/README.md

     * sherlock (runs from /opt subfolder)
     * dnsdumpster (runs from /opt subfolder)
     * bloodhnd (lauches another terminal window for neo4j and starts bloodhound)
-    * phprev (phprev <port> modifies php-reverse-shell.php to use tun0 and port specified and outputs to Desktop)
+    * phprev (phprev <port> generates its own php-reverse-shell.php to use tun0 and port specified and outputs to whatever directory you are currently in)

 ### Things to add/fix: